Tottenham peg Arsenal back on derby day (video)

 Pierre-Emerick Aubameyang then had a 90th minute penalty kick saved by Hugo Lloris as Arsenal missed the perfect chance to close the gap to their bitter rivals with Lucas Torreira sent off in stoppage time for the Gunners.

 With the draw, their first of the season, Spurs remain in third on 61 points.
-Arsenal stay in fourth and have 57 points.
+Arsenal have 57 points.

 [ MORE: Watch full PL match replays ]